Hey there,

 Allow your breath to guide you through the sensations of the shape.

-You want to try to stay as still as possible through these yin postures and allow gravity and time to do the work for you.
+We want to try to stay as still as possible through these yin postures and allow gravity and time to do the work for you.

-So you're just hanging out,
+So you're just hanging out.

 Focusing on your breath.

-And so mindfully press into your hands,
+And so mindfully press into your hands.

 You'll start to lift your upper body back up.